 What Common Leadership Challenges Must You Prepare For?

 Leaders worldwide face challenges daily.
-They take on leadership roles because they’re supposed to know how to fix it.
-Let’s look at 21 examples of leadership challenges and how to navigate each problem.
+You take on leadership roles because you’re expected to know how to fix problems.
+Let’s look at 21 examples of common leadership challenges and how to navigate each one.

 Leadership challenges often arise when it’s time to bring new people on board.
-Recruiting is exciting for your company because you meet potential new coworkers and see wonderful faces.
+Recruiting excites your company because you meet potential new coworkers and see wonderful faces.

-You need to identify the skills necessary for the position you’re hiring and pit them against the applications people have sent in.
-Then you have to manage the recruitment process by advertising the vacancies, conducting interviews, and hiring the chosen candidates.
+First, list the skills the job needs.
+Then compare each résumé to that list.
+You manage the recruitment process by advertising vacancies, conducting interviews, and hiring the chosen candidates.

-During interviews, use your leadership skills to inspire confidence in the candidates.
-For example, try sharing success stories from current employees.
+During interviews, use your leadership skills to inspire confidence in candidates.
+Share success stories from current employees.
 Suppose you’re hiring for a grocery store’s corporate headquarters.
-Talk about the worker who started as a cashier and worked their way up to the vice president of marketing.
+Talk about the worker who started as a cashier and worked their way up to vice president of marketing.

 Ursula Burns began her career at Xerox as an intern in 1980.
 In 1999, she became vice president of global manufacturing and company president by 2007.
 Who’s your next Ursula?
 Instill confidence in your employees and share success stories at your workplace.